 * Lawyers defending the accused rapists of a Naval Academy Mid asked the victim to describe her oral sex technique, if she “felt like a ‘ho,’” and if she wore underwear.
 The goal was to teach Afghanistan to be more like the U.S., not to teach the Navy to be more like the Taliban.
 [Jezebel]

 In just a couple of hours, you can learn how to approach your essays with much more confidence and be much better prepared to pass the bar exam.
 Professor Marino’s famous Essay Method has successfully helped thousands of bar takers and it can work for you, too!
 Click here to learn more about getting extra points on your […]

-This brings us to today’s topic: the latest news in Supreme Court clerk hiring.
-Which lucky (and brilliant) young lawyers will find themselves at One First Street for October Term 2012?
+Which lucky (and brilliant) young lawyers will find themselves clerking for the Supreme Court for October Term 2012?